 b) Each subject has a clear overview of what is taught and when (curriculum progression maps and subject overviews)

 c) We have clearly defined end points against which the children are assessed (using National Curriculum and National Assessment Frameworks)

 To find out more about each curriculum subject please see subject overviews.

-By law Religious Education must be taught according to the locally agreed syllabus in all maintained schools.
+By law Religious Education must be taught according to the locally agreed syllabus in all maintained schools therefore we follow the Gloucestershire Agreed Syllabus for RE 2017-2022.
 Religious Education does not seek to urge religious beliefs on children or to compromise the integrity of their own beliefs by promoting one religion over another.

 At Grangefield School, the children and their learning are at the very heart of every decision made.
 We aim to develop learners who are passionate, take ownership of their learning and are proud of their achievements.
 The school has three drivers: Good To Be Me, Solid Foundations and The Global Child.
 More information about promoting British values at Grangefield School can be found here.